First-time parents often have this question about their kid’s oral health: “When should my kid’s first dental visit be?”

 According to the American Academy of Pediatric Dentists, it should be as soon as the kid turns one, or earlier if he or she is at high risk for tooth decay.

-Some parents would find that age too early, so they tend to plan the dental visit when their kids are much older.
+Some parents would find that age too early, so they tend to plan the dentist visit when their kids are much older.

 But one year old is actually the right time if you want to avoid future dental problems.
 In fact, some dentist would advocate bringing your kid to the dentist as soon as his or her very first primary tooth erupts.

 But in case you are wondering how this visit will go about, here’s a short list of what to expect during your kid’s first dental visit.

 First dental visits, especially for kids, are always about consultations first.
 In this consultation, the general or pediatric dentist will teach the parent on how to properly care for a kid’s mouth in order to avoid dental problems.

 The parent will also be instructed about proper diet, prevention of oral habits (i.e. grinding, thumbsucking) if any, prevention of accidents that could damage the kid’s teeth, and what would happen in the coming months as the kid continues to grow.